-Our PASMA Combined Tower & Low Level Access course is typically a 1-day course that is suitable for candidates who have no previous qualifications or experience, but it is beneficial for candidates to have a basic understanding of work at height issues.
-If you decide to take this course, you will learn about safely dismantling, assembling and relocating low level access units and standard mobile access towers without risking personal injury or injury to other delegates.
+Our PASMA Combined Tower & Low-Level Access course is typically a 1-day course that is suitable for candidates who have no previous qualifications or experience, but it is beneficial for candidates to have a basic understanding of work at height issues.
+If you decide to take this course, you will learn about safely dismantling, assembling and relocating low-level access units and standard mobile access towers without risking personal injury or injury to other delegates.
 The course will cover theory and practical elements with a closed-book exam requiring an 80% pass mark in both theory and practical.
-Once you have successfully completed this course, you will be awarded a PASMA PhotoCard and Certificate which will be valid for 5 years.

 PASMA stands for Prefabricated Access Suppliers’ and Manufacturers’ Association.
 This is a widely-recognised qualification for those who work at height using Mobile Access Towers.